gbouras13/plassembler/README.md

 Other Features (Work in Progress)

 1. All reads that map to both the chromosome and plasmid are extracted and assembled (short read only assembly).
+This may be useful to identify possible insertion sequences and transposases that are shared between plasmid and chromosome.

 Installation